h671434/BOT158/Report.md

 # BOT158
 Aleksander Stadsnes Lønningdal, 14. nov.
 2024

-Note: Website is not up yet, as I haven't been able to load the model.
-Most of the time in this project has been spent on research and setup for the project has taken.
-I realized late in the project that the prerelease of RLGym 2.0 has not been implemented with OpenAI Gym yet.
-The PPO learner (https://github.com/AechPro/rlgym-ppo/tree/main) I used to test with is not able to load the model for simple predictions.
+Note: Current website, as seen in website-demo.mp4, is not very "user friendly" to put it mildly.
+It's just a quick set up to fill the criteria of the assignment.
+I ran into issues with the RLGym 2.0 beta, which made it hard to comple in time.
+The current website takes in an encoded serialized observation as pure text, and outputs an array of values.
+I've printed some observations during training which can be used as input.
+These are found in the observations folder.
+Each value in the output array is mapped to a controls-input value (such as throttle, steer, jump, etc.) in Rocket League.

 # DESCRIBE THE PROBLEM
 ## SCOPE